●Notice: Observation Deck Closure

 【For those returning to / entering Japan】

-・Please inquire with the quarantine officer if you have stayed in the countries in Table 2.
+・Please inquire with the quarantine officer if you have stayed in the countries/regions in Table.

-・Report to Quarantine officers when entering the country if you have a cough, fever or other symptoms, or if you are taking cough medicine or an antipyretic (fever reducing medicine).
+・Report to Quarantine officers when entering the country/region if you have a cough, fever or other symptoms, or if you are taking cough medicine or an antipyretic (fever reducing medicine).

 ・In addition, the Japan National Tourism Organization (JNTO) has set up a call center called "Japan Visitor Hotline" that provides multilingual support 24 hours a day, 365 days a year to ensure the safety and security of foreign travelers in an emergency.
 We also respond to inquiries related to the new coronavirus.